killrweather/killrweather/README.md

 Unfortunately the precips are mostly 0 in the samples (To Do).

-3.Open a third shell and again enter this but select `KillrWeatherClientApp`:
+4.Open a third shell and again enter this but select `KillrWeatherClientApp`:

     sbt clients/run

+If this is being run in a remote deployment scenario the main app ip needs to be set for the akka cluster.
+Currently it is hard coded to the local host in: killrweather-clients/src/main/resources/reference.conf

 This api client runs queries against the raw and the aggregated data from the kafka stream.
 It sends requests (for varying locations and dates/times) and for some, triggers further aggregations in compute time which are also saved to Cassandra: